 "It's a beautiful city, a good football club with a good identity with the city," recalled Woodcock, who even dropped down to the second tier in 1988 to play for Fortuna Cologne to avoid uprooting his family.
 "Usually if you're from Cologne, you support Cologne.
 Germany had the strongest league in Europe and had some of the best players.
 The Bundesliga was the place to be."

 Was and still is - just ask Oliver Burke.
 Like Woodcock, the 20-year-old Scotland international traded Notts Forest for the Bundesliga, surprising many by joining ambitious top-flight newcomers RB Leipzig in summer 2016.
 The Kirkaldy native made 25 Bundesliga appearances in 2016/17, helping the Easterners qualify for the Champions League thanks to a surprise second-placed finish, before returning to England with West Brom.

 “It's amazing to be here," Scotland's most expensive footballer of all time told BBC Sport.
 "To play in the Bundesliga, to think about Bayern and big teams like that.
 As soon as I stepped through the doors, I knew I could only get better here.
-The set-up is the best I've ever seen.
-I want to win the Bundesliga and I want to win it with RB Leipzig."
+The set-up is the best I've ever seen."

 Watch: Oliver Burke's game-changing Bundesliga debut